-The Greeks created the world’s first democracy.
-Athens first started out with a monarchy and then advanced to an oligarchy until it finally reached a democracy.
+The ancient Greeks created the world’s first democracy.
+Athens started out with a monarchy and then advanced to an oligarchy until it finally reached a democracy.
 The democratic government consisted of 6,000 assembly members, all of whom were adult male citizens.
 The assembly voted on issues throughout Athens.
 In order for a law to pass, the number of votes needed to be a majority.
 But in order to banish or exile someone, all 6,000 votes were needed.

 2. The Alphabet

-During this time, Egypt was colonized by the Greeks after it had submitted to Alexander’s rule.
+The first library in the world, the library of Alexandria, was actually built in Egypt.
+During during this time Egypt was under Greek control after submitting to Alexander’s rule.
 The Macedonians started spreading the Greek way of life to all of the conquered lands, including Egypt.
-After Alexander’s death, there was a power struggle.
-Eventually, the Kingdom of Egypt came under the rule of Alexander’s general, Ptolemy.
+After Alexander’s death, there was a power struggle and the Kingdom of Egypt came under the rule of Alexander’s general, Ptolemy.

 4. The Olympics